Down syndrome: Ocular findings

+Hearing loss

 Hearing problems are found in 50–90% of children with Down syndrome.
-This is often the result of otitis media with effusion which occurs in 50–70% and chronic ear infections which occur in 40 to 60%.
+This is often the result of otitis media with effusion which occurs in 50–70% and chronic ear infections which occur in 40–60%.
 Ear infections often begin in the first year of life and are partly due to poor eustachian tube function.
 Excessive ear wax can also cause hearing loss due to obstruction of the outer ear canal.
 Even a mild degree of hearing loss can have negative consequences for speech, language understanding, and academics.
 It is important to rule out hearing loss as a factor in social and cognitive deterioration.
 Age-related hearing loss of the sensorineural type occurs at a much earlier age and affects 10–70% of people with Down syndrome.

 Heart

 The rate of congenital heart disease in newborns with Down syndrome is around 40%.
-Of those with heart disease, about 80% have an atrioventricular septal defect or ventricular septal defect with the former being more common.
+Of those with heart disease, about 80% have an atrial septal defect or ventricular septal defect with the former being more common.
 Congenital heart disease can also put individuals at a higher risk of pulmonary hypertension, where arteries in the lungs narrow and cause inadequate blood oxygenation.
 Some of the genetic contributions to pulmonary hypertension in individuals with Down Syndrome are abnormal lung development, endothelial dysfunction, and proinflammatory genes.
 Mitral valve problems become common as people age, even in those without heart problems at birth.
 Other problems that may occur include tetralogy of Fallot and patent ductus arteriosus.
 People with Down syndrome have a lower risk of hardening of the arteries.

 Cancer

 Although the overall risk of cancer in Down syndrome is not changed, the risk of testicular cancer and certain blood cancers, including acute lymphoblastic leukemia (ALL) and acute megakaryoblastic leukemia (AMKL) is increased while the risk of other non-blood cancers is decreased.
 People with Down syndrome are believed to have an increased risk of developing cancers derived from germ cells whether these cancers are blood- or non-blood-related.
+In 2008, the World Health Organization (WHO) introduced a distinct classification for myeloid proliferation in individuals with Down syndrome.